VexCrux/Nothing/README.md

 **Nothing** is a professional browser extension designed for complete digital fingerprint control, deep tab traffic analysis, and real-time privacy protection.

-### ⚡ Core Features
+### ⚡ Core Features & Functions

+* **Master Toggle:** Main switch to instantly enable or disable the extension globally.
+* **Site Exclusions:** Ability to completely disable the extension for a specific page or active domain to ensure seamless website compatibility.
-* **Tab Traffic Monitoring:** Real-time tracking of active domains, total requests, packet loss, traffic volume, and blocked trackers with quick site-exclusion options.
+* **Tab Traffic Monitoring:** Real-time tracking of active domains, total requests, packet loss, traffic volume, and blocked trackers.
-* **Browser Identification:** Flexible configuration of User-Agent and WebGL profiles alongside hardware parameter toggles.
+* **Browser Identification:** System profile spoofing (such as switching between Windows, Linux, macOS, and Chrome) alongside hardware parameter toggles.
-* **Fingerprint Protection:** Integrated Canvas and Audio noise injection, fine-tuned adaptive noise aggression, real-time WebGL spoofing, and anti-fraud/geo-tracker blocking.
+* **Fingerprint Protection:** Integrated Canvas and Audio noise injection, adaptive noise aggression, real-time WebGL spoofing, and anti-fraud/geo-tracker blocking with individual toggles for each layer.
-* **WebRTC:** Reliable prevention of WebRTC IP leaks with customizable site exclusion lists.
+* **WebRTC:** Reliable prevention of WebRTC IP leaks with a customizable allowlist ("Allow on site") where restrictions are bypassed.
-* **Timezone Management:** Manual timezone configuration spoofing designed to prevent network routing mismatches.
+* **Timezone Management:** Manual timezone configuration spoofing with a dedicated switch to disable timezone replacement entirely.